Mechanisms for Global Differential Privacy under Bayesian Data Synthesis: Simulation Studies

-Among synthesizers focused on achieving a global privacy target, the Censor\_w has the highest utility: It expresses the lowest maximum record-level difference distribution for every target $\epsilon$ in Figure \ref{fig:sim:ECDF1} and also the lowest average record-level squared difference distribution for target $\epsilon = \{4, 3\}$ in Figure \ref{fig:sim:ECDF2}.
-Censor\_w embeds the Weighted method inside the censoring mechanism, which downweights high-risk likelihood contributions, resulting in less invocations of the censored likelihood.
-Although censoring is invoked relatively less often (fixing an $\epsilon$) under embedding of the Weighted method, it nevertheless comes equipped with an $\epsilon-$DP guarantee because the censoring procedure is applied to all datasets.
-The Weighted-e method, by contrast, seems to have an even more concentrated and lower distribution when target $\epsilon = 5$.
-However, as $\epsilon$ decreases, the Weighted-e's performance starts to deteriorate rapidly, which indicates that it lacks not only the control of the privacy guarantee (shown in Figure \ref{fig:sim:Lbounds_3es}) but also the control of utility preservation.
-The Censor\_uw performs consistently worse than the Censor\_w at every target $\epsilon$ value, an expected result since the Censor\_uw invokes censoring for a larger number of records than the Censor\_w (shown in Table \ref{tab:sim:invokes_count_3es}) which should result in lower utility.
-The PH, a non-Bayesian data synthesizer included for comparison, clearly performs worse than the almost all proposed Bayesian synthesizers.
-Overall, all synthesizers (except for the Weighted which is not affected by the target $\epsilon$ value) have lower utility as $\epsilon$ decreases.
+Among synthesizers focused on achieving a global privacy target, the Censor\_w (DP) has the highest utility: It expresses the lowest max-ECDF distribution for every target $\epsilon$ in Figure \ref{fig:sim:ECDF1} and also the lowest avg-ECDF distribution for target $\epsilon = \{4, 3\}$ in Figure \ref{fig:sim:ECDF2}.
+Censor\_w (DP) embeds the Weighted (aDP) method inside the censoring mechanism, which downweights high-risk likelihood contributions, resulting in less invocations of the censored likelihood.
+Although censoring is invoked relatively less often (fixing an $\epsilon$) under embedding of the Weighted (aDP) method, it nevertheless comes equipped with an $\epsilon-$DP guarantee because the censoring procedure is applied to all datasets.
+The Weighted-e (aDP) method, by contrast, seems to have an even more concentrated and lower distribution when target $\epsilon = 5$.
+However, as $\epsilon$ decreases, the Weighted-e (aDP)'s performance starts to deteriorate rapidly, which indicates that it lacks not only the control of the privacy guarantee (shown in Figure \ref{fig:sim:Lbounds_3es}) but also the control of utility preservation.
+The Censor\_uw (DP) performs consistently worse than the Censor\_w (DP) at every target $\epsilon$ value, an expected result since the Censor\_uw (DP) invokes censoring for a larger number of records than the Censor\_w (DP) (shown in Table \ref{tab:sim:invokes_count_3es}) which should result in lower utility.
+The PH (DP), a non-Bayesian data synthesizer included for comparison, clearly performs worse than the almost all proposed Bayesian synthesizers.
+Overall, all synthesizers (except for the Weighted (aDP) which is not affected by the target $\epsilon$ value) have lower utility as $\epsilon$ decreases.